emako/ComputedConverters.NET/README.md

 #### 1.5 Mapper

-IL based auto mapper will auto copy the property from source to target object with the same property name.
+IL based auto mapper will auto **shallow** copy the property from source to target object with the same property name.

 For more configuration, to set the `ICloneableAttribute`, `ITypeConverterAttribute` and `NotMappedAttribute` for target property attribute.